oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 An issuing party can choose any URL which fulfills the requirements state above.
 The URL MAY be dereferenceable.
 If an issuing party has chosen a URL, it SHOULD NOT change.
-Tools can make use of the combination of `/document/publisher/namespace` and `/document/tracking/id` as it identifies a CSAF document globally unique.
+Tools can make use of the combination of `$.document.publisher.namespace` and `$.document.tracking.id` as it identifies a CSAF document globally unique.

 If an issuing party decides to change its Namespace it SHOULD reissue all CSAF documents with